-One of the first states to recognize the need for labor legislation, the New Hampshire Department of Labor over sees state labor laws.
+New Hampshire was one of the first states to recognize the need for labor legislation.
+The New Hampshire Department of Labor oversees the state's labor laws.

-The New Hampshire Department of Labor works to ensure the safety and health of workers in the state and provides training seminars for businesses throughout the state, enforcing legislation and requiring employers to have a written safety program.
-Laws also govern the safety and health of employees in various areas:
+The New Hampshire Department of Labor works to ensure the safety and health of workers in the state.
+It also provides training seminars for businesses throughout the state, enforcing legislation and requiring employers to implement a written safety program.

 - Building Construction and Repair Work

 - Maintenance of First Aid Equipment, Appliances, etc.